Each and every complaint we have about our clients can be solved with one thing: Open Communication.

 We forget things all the time.
 We reschedule.
 We ask for grace.
 We forget to answer texts, or emails, or to copy music.
 And many of us learned singing in an environment that didn’t have half the distractions our students (and their parents!) have today.

-Of course it’s frustrating when someone pushes hard against our boundaries.
+Of course it’s frustrating when someone pushes hard against the boundaries we set for our business.
 Of course!

 Nine times out of ten, our students aren’t doing it on purpose, or because they are maliciously manipulating us.
 They are doing it because it’s not clear where a boundary is.